 II.
 HOW AND WHERE TO APPLY FOR KOREAN VISA?

-- Applicants may file their applications at the Consular Office from 08:30-11 am only from Monday to Friday.
+- Walk-In Applicants at Korean Embassy: The embassy will allow walk-in applicants only for spouses and children of Koreans, holders of visa issuance number, government employees with official business trip, and for those with humanitarian reason to travel to Korea urgently.
 Please arrive before 10:30 am to allow enough time for processing.
 Applicants who arrive after 10:30 am may not be accommodated.
 There is no appointment policy, hence, it is on a first come, first serve basis.
 Once application is complete, wait for your claim stub where the date of release is indicated.
 Note that the releasing time is from 01:30-4:00 pm only.

 - For family applications, documents for proof of relationship is a must. (e.g. Marriage Contact, Birth Certificate).
 Family applications should be filed together at the same window, at the same time.
 Representative may file the visa applications of all family members.